MojoAuth/mojoauth-blog/content/mojoauth-passwordless-authentication.md

 coverImage: "mojoauth-passwordless-authentication.png"
 author: "Shrey Gupta"
 tags: ["MojoAuth"]
-description: "Multi-factor authentication verifies the consumer's identity in multiple steps using different methods.
-Hence, it provides another layer of security on top of the login credentials."
+description: "MojoAuth is a safest passwordless authentication solution that enables your users to login seamlessly with an email OTP or magic link or WebAuthn, which in turn provides stronger security to your business."
 ---

 Today, we're excited to launch MojoAuth — a passwordless login system to authenticate users successfully.